Unboxed-Software/solana-course/content/compressed-nfts.md

 # Lab

 Let’s jump in and practice creating and working with cNFTs.
-Together, we’ll build as simple a script as possible that will let us mint a cNFT collection from a merkle tree.
+Together, we’ll build as simple a script as possible that will let us mint a cNFT collection from a Merkle tree.

 ### 1. Get the starter code